An Efficient Augmented Lagrangian Method with Semismooth Newton Solver for Total Generalized Variation: Numerical Experiments

+Here we do not compare with the primal-dual semismooth Newton method as in \cite{HPRS}, which was proposed as a direct solver for the TGV model.
+In \cite{HPRS}, additional strong Tikhonov regularizations on the dual variables $\lambda$ and $\mu$ including $-\frac{\gamma_1}{2}\|\lambda\|_{2}^2$ and $-\frac{\gamma_2}{2}\|\mu\|_{2}^2$ with fixed $\gamma_1$ and $\gamma_2$ are added to \eqref{eq:frak:L}, which is quite different from the \textbf{SSN-PDP} within the augmented Lagrangian method here.

+All computations are done on a laptop with Matlab R2019a.
+The details of the test images, the corrupted images, and the restored image can be found in Figure \ref{fig:main:test}.

-From Table \ref{tab:turtle}, \ref{tab:cameraman} and \ref{tab:parrot}, it can be seen that the proposed ALM-PDP and ALM-PDD are very efficient, competitive and robust for different sizes of images.
-Especially, the proposed ALM-PDP are highly efficient for high accuracy cases.
-Table \ref{tab:cameraman:ssn} show the efficiency of the primal-dual semismooth Newton solve without line search probably because of Theorem \ref{thm:posi:primal}.
+From Tables \ref{tab:turtle}, \ref{tab:cameraman} and \ref{tab:parrot}, it can be seen that the proposed ALM-PDP is very efficient, competitive, and robust for different sizes of images.
+Especially, the proposed ALM-PDP is highly efficient for high accuracy cases.
+Table \ref{tab:cameraman:ssn} shows the efficiency of the primal-dual semismooth Newton solver.

+We would like to emphasize that our stopping criterion and metric \eqref{eq:stop:cri} is very strict and it directly measures the residuals of the optimality conditions for \eqref{eq:tgv-denoising-saddle:original}.
+It can be seen from Table \ref{tab:turtle}, \ref{tab:cameraman} and \ref{tab:parrot} that while the gap function \eqref{eq:gap} attains a very low accuracy, the stopping criterion \eqref{eq:stop:cri} just arrives at a middle-level accuracy.
+These unusual observations tell that the proposed ALM is quite appropriate for high-accuracy tasks.